-Non-operating transfers occur as a result of bond sale contributions related to new debt issues, the periodic transfer of assets to maintain the Housing Endowment Fund (Pool 1) requirement, periodic fiscal year end transfers to the Housing Affordability Fund (Pool 3), if any, and periodic transfers from the bond funds of amounts in excess of bond resolution requirements.
-During fiscal year 2021, \$8.5 million of Pool 1 funds in excess of requirements were transferred to Pool 2.
+Non-operating transfers occur as a result of bond sale contributions related to new debt issues, the periodic transfer of assets to maintain the Pool 1 requirement, periodic fiscal year end transfers to the Pool 3, if any, and periodic transfers from the bond funds of amounts in excess of bond resolution requirements.
+During fiscal year 2022, \$21.2 million of Pool 1 funds in excess of requirements were transferred to Pool 2.
 Revenues over expenses in General Reserve that are in excess of the Pool 1 requirement are transferred periodically to Pool 2 for use in housing programs.
-Pool 2 also recorded a \$8.0 million transfer to Pool 3 to be used for highly subsidized housing programs.
-Per the Rental Housing Bond Resolution requirement, funds must be transferred to General Reserve when they are removed from the Rental Housing Bond Resolution.
+Pool 2 also recorded a \$10.0 million transfer to Pool 3 to be used for highly subsidized housing programs.
+Per the Rental Housing Bond Resolution.
 Revenues over expenses plus non-operating transfers in Pool 2 may be transferred periodically, with approval of the Board, to Pool 3 for use in more highly subsidized housing programs.
 Board investment guidelines establish required balances for Pool 1 and Pool 2.
-In addition, Pool 2 made \$14.2 million in bond sale transfers to the Homeownership Finance and Rental Housing bond fund.
+In addition, Pool 2 made \$6.8 million in bond sale transfers to the Homeownership Finance and Rental Housing Funds.

-Total combined net position of General Reserve and bond funds decreased 3.5% to \$1.002 billion as of June 30, 2021.
+Total combined net position of General Reserve and bond funds decreased 24.2% to \$242.5 million as of June 30, 2022.
 The net position of General Reserve and bond funds is divided into two primary categories.
 Restricted by Bond Resolution is pledged to the payment of bonds, subject to bond resolution provisions that authorize Minnesota Housing to withdraw funds in excess of the amounts required to be maintained under the bond resolutions.
 Restricted by Covenant is subject to a covenant with bondholders that the Agency will use the money in General Reserve, and money that would otherwise have been released to General Reserve, only for the administration and financing of programs in accordance with the policy and purpose of Minnesota Housing's enabling legislation, including the creation of reserves for the payment of bonds and of loans made from the proceeds thereof, and will accumulate and maintain therein such a balance of funds and investments as will be sufficient for the purpose.
 The Board of the Agency has established investment guidelines for these funds to implement this covenant.